-The main objective of the Occupational Safety and Health Act of 1970 (i.e., "the Act") is to "assure as far as possible every working man and woman in the Nation safe and healthful working conditions and to preserve our human resources" (29 U.S.C.
-651).
+The main objective of the Occupational Safety and Health Act of 1970 (i.e., "the Act") is to "assure so far as possible every working man and woman in the Nation safe and healthful working conditions and to preserve our human resources" (29 U.S.C.
+651(b)).
 To achieve this objective, the Act authorizes "the development and promulgation of occupational safety and health standards" (29 U.S.C.
-651).
+651(b)(9)).

 Section 6(b)(7) of the Act specifies that "[a]ny standard promulgated under this subsection shall prescribe the use of labels or other appropriate forms of warning as are necessary to insure that employees are apprised of all hazards to which they are exposed, relevant symptoms and appropriate emergency treatment, and proper conditions and precautions of safe use or exposure."
-This provision goes on to state that "[t]he Secretary, in consultation with the Secretary of Health and Human Services, may by rule promulgated pursuant to section 553 of title 5, United States Code, make appropriate modifications in the foregoing requirements relating to the use of labels or other forms of warning as many be warranted by experience, information, or medical or technological developments acquired subsequent to the promulgation or the relevant standard" (29 U.S.C.
-655).
+This provision goes on to state that "[t]he Secretary, in consultation with the Secretary of Health and Human Services, may by rule promulgated pursuant to section 553 of title 5, United States Code, make appropriate modifications in the foregoing requirements relating to the use of labels or other forms of warning . . . as may be warranted by experience, information, or medical or technological developments acquired subsequent to the promulgation of the relevant standard" (29 U.S.C.
+655(b)(7)).

-With regard to recordkeeping, the Act specifies that "[e]ach employer shall make, keep and preserve, and make available to the Secretary such records as the Secretary may prescribe by regulation as necessary or appropriate for the enforcement of this Act" (29 U.S.C.
-657.)
-The Act states further that "[t]he Secretary shall prescribe such rules and regulations as [he/she] may deem necessary to carry out [his/her] responsibilities under this Act, including rules and regulations dealing with the inspection of an employer's establishment" (29 U.S.C.
-657).
+With regard to recordkeeping, the Act specifies that "[e]ach employer shall make, keep and preserve, and make available to the Secretary [of Labor] or the Secretary of Health and Human Services, such records . . . activities relating to this chapter as the Secretary [of Labor] . . . may prescribe by regulation as necessary or appropriate for the enforcement of this [Act].
+(29 U.S.C.
+657(c)(1)).
+The Act states further that "[t]he Secretary [of Labor] . . . shall . . . prescribe such rules and regulations as [he/she] may deem necessary to carry out [his/her] responsibilities under this [Act], including rules and regulations dealing with the inspection of an employer's establishment."
+(29 U.S.C.
+657(g)(2)).

-Under the authority granted by the Act, the Occupational Safety and Health Administration (i.e., "OSHA" or "the Agency") published at 29 CFR 1926.251 a safety standard for construction regulating Rigging equipment for material handling (i.e., "the Standard").
+Under the authority granted by the Act, the Occupational Safety and Health Administration (i.e., "OSHA" or "the Agency") published at 29 CFR 1926.251 a safety standard for construction regulating rigging equipment for material handling (i.e., "the Standard").
 The collection of information (paperwork) provisions of the Standard specify affixing identification tags or markings on rigging equipment, developing and maintaining inspection records, and retaining proof-testing certificates.
-Items 2 and 12 below describe in detail the specific information-collection requirements of the Standard.
+Items 2 and 12 below describe in detail the specific information collection requirements of the Standard.

-&lt;sup>1The purpose of this Supporting Statement is to analyze and describe the burden hours and cost associated with provisions of this standard that contain paperwork requirements; this Supporting Statement does not provide information or guidance on how to comply with, or how to enforce, these provisions.
+1The purpose of this Supporting Statement is to analyze and describe the burden hours and cost associated with provisions of this standard that contain paperwork requirements; this Supporting Statement does not provide information or guidance on how to comply with, or how to enforce, these provisions.